NVIDIA/DeepLearningExamples/PyTorch/LanguageModeling/BERT/README.md

 Users are welcome to download BookCorpus from other sources to match our accuracy, or repeatedly try our script until the required number of files are downloaded by running the following:
 `/workspace/bert/data/create_datasets_from_start.sh wiki_books`

-Note: Ensure a complete Wikipedia download.
-If in any case, the download breaks, remove the output file `wikicorpus_en.xml.bz2` and start again.
-If a partially downloaded file exists, the script assumes successful download which causes the extraction to fail.
+Note: If the Wikipedia archive is already downloaded locally, the script will verify the local md5sum hash matches what is on the website.
+If not, the dataset will be re-downloaded automatically to ensure it is valid.
 Not using BookCorpus can potentially change final accuracy on a few downstream tasks.

 6. Start pretraining.